munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 Let me break that down a bit.
 The first key piece is that *architecture is about change*.
 Someone has to be modifying the codebase.
-If no one is touching the code -- whether because it's perfect and complete, or so wretched no one will sully their text editor with it -- its design is irrelevant.
+If no one is touching the code -- whether because it's perfect and complete or so wretched no one will sully their text editor with it -- its design is irrelevant.
 The measure of a design is how easily it accommodates changes.
 With no changes, it's a runner who never leaves the starting line.

 ### How do you make a change?

-Before you can change the code to add a new feature, or fix a bug, or whatever reason caused you to fire up your editor, you have to understand what the existing code is doing.
+Before you can change the code to add a new feature, to fix a bug, or for whatever reason caused you to fire up your editor, you have to understand what the existing code is doing.
 You don't have to know the whole program, of course, but you need to <span name="ocr">load</aside> all of the relevant pieces of it into